 Other publications include astronomy newsletters, science articles, manuals, and advertising materials.
 He regularly wrote for the Microsoft Windows Server Resource Kits series, where he was an editor, writer, and documentation manager; his contributions to these projects have earned a number of Society for Technical Communication (STC) awards.
 He's also a regular blogger and online commentator.

 McKitterick's teaching began in high school, when he led a directed-studies astronomy course.
 Since then, he has taught many tutorials, lectures, workshops, and university courses in astronomy, writing, and SF.
-Before he took over leading the Center's intensive, residential SF Writers Workshop and SF Teaching Institute in 2010, he had co-taught these courses with James Gunn and Kij Johnson since 1995.
+Before he took over Gunn's intensive, residential SF Writers Workshop and SF Teaching Institute in 2010, he had co-taught these courses with James Gunn and Kij Johnson since 1995.
 In 2018, he was one of three finalists for the KU-wide H.O.P.E.
 (Honor for Outstanding Progressive Educator) Teaching Award, the most prestigious teaching award given at the University (presented on the stadium field during the Homecoming game!).

-In addition to managing the Center's programs, McKitterick teaches several regular-semester courses in science fiction and writing at KU (list of Creative Commons licensed syllabi at the bottom of this page), directs independent studies in SF, and serves on numerous thesis and dissertation committees.
+In addition to managing the center's programs, McKitterick teaches several regular-semester courses in science fiction and writing at KU (list of Creative Commons licensed syllabi at the bottom of this page), directs independent studies in SF, and serves on numerous thesis and dissertation committees.
 He is also a popular workshop instructor at other venues.

 McKitterick speaks regularly about science fiction and writing for academic conferences, fan conventions, libraries, public events, schools, webcasts, and National Public Radio.